BobAtchley/weewx-ws6in1/readme.txt

 pip install pyusb
 pip install crcmod

-Note: if running weewx with python3 but python2 is the default python, use pip3
+Note 1: if running weewx with python3 but python2 is the default python, use pip3 Note 2: if pip is not installed then install it first (e.g. sudo apt install python-pip on a debian based linux distribution) replace with python3-pip for a python3 install.

 2) download the driver